 Go to a museum.

 Now’s the time to revisit some of your favorite museums!
-Check out these new exhibits such as The Art of the Brick at Museum of Science and Industry and Jurassic Oceans: Monsters of the Deep at Field Museum.
+Check out these new exhibits such as Circusville: Play Under the Big Top at Chicago Children’s Museum or Black Creativity Juried Art Exhibition at Museum of Science and Industry.
+Check out our list of free museum days to get the best deals on tickets.

 Head to an indoor play place.

 There’s no denying that we’re a big fan of indoor play places.
 It’s the best place for kids to let out their energy and let’s be honest, Chicago still sees some dreary days in the spring.
-Also, some indoor play places in the Chicago area are offering private rentals.
+Luna y Cielo Play Cafe and Itsy Bitsy Play And Cafe are two of the newest indoor play centers in Chicagoland.

 Satisfy your sweet tooth with these over-the-top desserts.

-Spring Break sounds like the perfect time to treat yourself.
+Spring Break is the perfect time to treat yourself.
 Your kiddos will love nothing more than to have an extra sweet (or two!).
 Check out one of these unique dessert spots and cross something off your foodie bucket list.

 Watch a movie.

 Plan a road trip.

 Are you thinking about getting out of town for Spring Break?
-We’ve rounded up Spring Break destinations within driving distance of Chicago, socially-distant Midwest destinations and places you must see in Illinois.
+We’ve rounded up Spring Break destinations within driving distance of Chicago and places you must see in Illinois so you can plan the perfect Spring Break road trip.

 Smell the flowers.